sap-tutorials/Tutorials/tutorials/hana-clients-cf/hana-clients-cf.md

 [ACCORDION-BEGIN [Step 1: ](Get started with the Command Line Interface (CLI))]

-The CLI for the SAP Cloud Platform is named `cf` while the CLI for SAP HANA, express edition is named `xs`.
+The command line interface (CLI) for Cloud Foundry is named `cf` while the CLI used for apps running in SAP HANA, express edition is named `xs`.

 1. Check to see if you have the CLI installed and verify the version.